php/php-langspec/spec/06-constants.md

     name while that for a d-constant can contain any source character.
 -   The name of a c-constant is case-sensitive while that for a d-constant can be case-sensitive or case-insensitive based on the value of the third argument passed to `define`.
+The definition of case-insensitive constants is deprecated.
 -   If `define` is able to define the given name, it returns `TRUE`;
     otherwise, it returns `FALSE`.